OpenVT/openvt.github.io/ref_models/biased_motility/biased_motility.md

 </table>

 * The following figure shows how changing just the persistence time affects results.
-Here, we leave the other two parameters fixed: speed= 1 and bias= 0.7
+Here, we leave two parameters fixed: speed= 1 and bias= 0.7 (and motility vector still (1,0,0)), but vary persistence time: 0, 1, 2, and 5.
+The same PRNG seed is used for each simulation.

 <img src="./motile_1cell.png" width = 650px>
 <br>